sebschlicht/bachelor-thesis/cluster-setup.md

 Using the service mechanism the server can be started, stopped and restarted.

 ### Access via Apache
 At the moment we have a cluster wity size 3.
-In mz setting only the master is accessible from outside the cluster.
+In my setting only the master is accessible from outside the cluster.
 In production you would want to have a single endpoint to use for requests that uses load balancing behind the scenes.
 Another aspect is that the REST endpoint should be accessible from outside the cluster but not the admin interface.
-Thus the Neo4j documentation suggests to use an Apache server to proxy the cluster.
+Thus the Neo4j team suggests to use an Apache server to proxy the cluster in the [documentation's security section](http://neo4j.com/docs/stable/security-server.html).
 This allows load balancing, fine control of accessible endpoints and e.g. the usage of HTACCESS.

 We install an Apache2 server